 An asthma attack is a medical emergency.
-If you, or anyone around you, has one then call 999 for an ambulance.
+If you, or anyone around you, has an asthma attack, it’s important to call 999 for an ambulance.

-Asthma is usually diagnosed by a GP but occasionally you may be referred to a specialist for a second opinion.
-They will discuss the symptoms you are experiencing, when they occur and if there is anything triggering them.
+Asthma is usually diagnosed by a GP based on your symptoms, but occasionally you may be referred to a specialist for a second opinion.
+They will discuss the symptoms you are experiencing when they occur and if there is anything triggering them.
 They may ask if you have a family history of asthma or allergies.
 They will also get you to do some tests to determine whether or not you have asthma.
-These include:

-Asthma is a long term respiratory condition which can occur at any age.
+Asthma is a long term respiratory condition that can occur at any age.
 It causes inflammation in the lungs and airways, resulting in breathing difficulties.
 It can be triggered by many things including allergies, cold weather, viruses or exercise.
-Chronic Obstructive Pulmonary Disease (COPD) is an umbrella term for a group of progressive lung conditions including emphysema and chronic Bronchitis.
+Chronic obstructive pulmonary disease (COPD) is an umbrella term for a group of progressive lung conditions including emphysema and chronic bronchitis.
+Emphysema refers to damage to the air sacs, the end part of the airway where oxygen exchange takes place.
+Bronchitis refers to damage to the airways due to long-term inflammation.
 While the symptoms of COPD are similar to those of asthma, the condition is caused by damage to the lungs, the most common cause of which is smoking.

 It's impossible to prevent asthma but you can learn to manage the condition effectively to prevent your symptoms from flaring up.
 The best way to do this is to identify what your triggers are.
-These are things which cause your symptoms to flare up.
-The most common ones are allergies such as hay fever, animal hair or dust mites, the cold or flu virus, cold weather, damp, exercise, smoking and polluted air.
+These are things that cause your symptoms to flare up.
+The most common triggers are allergies such as hay fever, animal hair or dust mites, the cold or flu virus, cold weather, dampness, exercise, smoking and polluted air.
 If hay fever causes your asthma to worsen, then you may want to try antihistamines alongside your inhaler for example.
-Having regular check ups with your GP, using your inhaler correctly and avoiding smoking are all important steps to keeping your asthma under control.
+Having regular checkups with your GP, using your inhaler correctly and avoiding smoking are all important steps to keeping your asthma under control.

-There is no cure for asthma but with adequate treatment you can manage the condition so that it provides as little disruption as possible to your life.
-The first thing to do is to follow the action plan provided to you by your GP and make sure you know how to use your inhaler correctly.
-Poor technique means not all the medicine is being distributed to your lungs so you won't be getting the full benefit.
+There is no cure for asthma but with adequate treatment, you can manage the condition so that it provides as little disruption as possible to your life.
+The first thing to do is to follow the plan provided to you by your GP and make sure you know how to use your inhaler correctly.
+Poor inhaler technique may mean that not all the medicine is distributed to your lungs and you may not get the full benefit.
 Keeping a diary to record when your symptoms occur and the details of your surrounding environment will help to identify what your triggers are.
 This goes a long way to managing your asthma as you can then take steps to prevent symptoms.
-If you have been prescribed a preventer inhaler, using it everyday will reduce inflammation in the airways and stop symptoms from flaring up.
+If you have been prescribed a preventer inhaler, using it every day will reduce inflammation in the airways and stop symptoms from flaring up.
 It's important to keep using it, even when you are feeling well.

 An asthma attack can be fatal and it's a frightening thing to experience.
 Knowing what to do in the event of an asthma attack is important to help you remain calm and treat it properly.
 The signs of an asthma attack are:

 Take action right away if you are having an asthma attack.
-Sit up straight and take a puff of your blue inhaler.
-Do this every 30-60 seconds until you reach a maximum of ten puffs.
+Sit up straight and try to take slow, steady breaths.
+Take one or two puffs of your reliever inhaler as you have been directed.
+Do this every 30–60 seconds until you reach a maximum of ten puffs.
 Call 999 if this does not help, or if you feel your symptoms are worsening at any point.
 If you are in any doubt then call 999 right away.
 If it has been more than 15 minutes since you took a puff of your inhaler, then repeat the first steps while you are waiting for help to arrive.

 After having an asthma attack, make an appointment to see your GP as soon as possible and inform them you had an asthma attack.
 You should do this even if you received treatment at a hospital.

 If someone is experiencing breathlessness or an asthma attack they may need help using their inhaler.
 Reassure the person and get them to sit up straight and talk to them in a calm manner.
 Ask them where you can find their blue inhaler and locate it for them.
 Shake the inhaler and remove the cap.
-Guide them to breath out as steadily as they can before getting them to seal their lips around the mouthpiece.
-Next they will need to press down on the canister and breathe in at the same time, holding their breath for up to ten seconds or for as long as they can manage before exhaling.
+Guide them to breathe out as steadily as they can before getting them to seal their lips around the mouthpiece.
+Depending on the type of inhaler, they may need to press down on the canister and breathe in at the same time, holding their breath for up to ten seconds or for as long as they can manage before exhaling.
 If they need to take another puff, wait at least 30 seconds before repeating.

 Regular exercise can have a positive effect on asthma.
 It will help to improve the functioning of the lungs and increase stamina to allow your breathing to get easier.
 It also boosts the immune system which means the body can fight off infections or viruses which may contribute to triggering your asthma symptoms.

 A reliever inhaler is key in treating an asthma attack.
-They are usually blue in colour and helps resolve the symptoms of the asthma attack quickly and help relieve the symptoms.
+They are usually blue in colour and act to widen the airways rapidly to help resolve the symptoms of asthma.

-During an asthma attack, the reliever inhaler delivers the medicine straight to your lungs.
-This allows for the widening of your ways and the relaxation of the muscles surrounding them.
-All this makes it easier to breathe again and notice a difference in your breathing quickly.
+During an asthma attack, the reliever inhaler delivers the medicine straight to your airways.
+The medication facilitates the widening of your airways by causing relaxation of the muscles surrounding them.
+This makes it easier to breathe again.

-Reliever inhalers only take a few minutes to work as the medicine goes straight to your lungs.
-The effects of the inhaler last about 5 hours.
+Reliever inhalers only take a few seconds to minutes to work as the medicine goes straight to your airways.
+The effects of the inhaler can last up to 5 hours.

 Reliever inhalers are usually the first line of treatment after asthma diagnosis.
 They are used when you experience breathing difficulties.
-If you are using your reliever inhaler more than 3 times a week, it is important to let the doctor know, and they might prescribe you another inhaler as well (preventer inhaler).
+If you are using your reliever inhaler more than 3 times a week, it is important to let the doctor know, and they might prescribe you another inhaler to use daily (a preventer inhaler).

 Preventer inhalers are used to manage respiratory conditions like asthma.
-The medicine is released as a spray or fine powder from the inhaler to soothe inflamed lungs or airways, making it easier to use.
+The medicine is released as a spray or fine powder from the inhaler to help to dampen inflammation in the airways, making it easier to breathe.
 These inhalers are used every day to prevent asthma symptoms from flaring up and potentially leading to an asthma attack.

-Preventer inhalers contain a type of steroid called corticosteroids.
-These are synthetic versions of the chemical produced by the adrenal glands which fight inflammatory responses in the body.
-The medicine is inhaled directly into the lungs to reduce inflammation and allow the airways to open.
+Preventer inhalers contain longer-acting medications which function to either reduce inflammation in the airways or to provide long-acting widening of the airways.
+There are several different preventer inhalers that may be prescribed, the most common of which is a corticosteroid or “steroid” inhaler.
+Steroid inhalers contain a synthetic version of the chemical produced by the adrenal glands which helps to fight inflammatory responses in the body.
+The medicine is inhaled directly into the lungs and acts to reduce inflammation and allow the airways to remain open.
 They are designed to be used every day to maintain good respiratory health and prevent symptoms from flaring up.

-If you have asthma, you will need to use a preventer inhaler if you make use of your reliever inhaler more than twice a week.
-A reliever inhaler is usually blue in colour and it's the one you use for instant relief.
+If you have asthma, you will normally be prescribed a preventer inhaler if you make use of your reliever inhaler more than three times per week, or if you feel your symptoms are not controlled.
 A preventer inhaler may also be prescribed for people with COPD (chronic obstructive pulmonary disease) who have problems breathing.

-If you miss a dose, then take it as soon as you remember.
+If you miss a dose of your preventer medication, then take it as soon as you remember.
 If it is close to the time you are due to have your next dose then simply leave the missed one.
 Do not double up the dose to make up for missing one.